 Janitor: While these two were having sex with each other, I worked out how to restore your son's hearing.

 - Carla's brother also pretended not to know English for years to maintain the special bond he and his sister had.
 He also occasionally used it to spy on her.

 - There is also a very funny scene involving Elliot trying to talk past a patient's kid with Turk in French.
 Turk's knowledge of that language is evidently limited to what his high-school classmates taught him.
 The subtitles are roughly accurate.
 What Elliot says is quite literate.
 What does Turk say?
 "I have the Eiffel Tower in my pants."
-I might add that he says it badly — what he says translates word-for-word as "I have Eiffel Tower pants."
+We might add that he says it badly — what he says translates word-for-word as "I have Eiffel Tower pants."

 - Turk finally learns Spanish as an anniversary present to Carla.
 He decides to keep it secret though when he finds he can benefit from hearing things Carla thinks he can't understand.

-- Scrubs loves this joke: in another episode Dr Cox asks Elliot how to tell a German patient he has lung cancer.
+- Scrubs loves this joke.
+In another episode, Dr Cox asks Elliot how to tell a German patient he has lung cancer.
 Elliot, being annoyed with him, teaches him to say "Your wife has huge cans."
 Even better, when he says it, he's miming what he intends to be lungs...

 - Sheldon on The Big Bang Theory attempts to learn Mandarin Chinese, but has just a bit of trouble with the tones.
 He then attempts to speak Chinese to various native speakers, with predictable results, as translated on screen in subtitles: "Long live concrete?"
 "Your monkey sleeps inside me."
 "Where is the mucus?"
 "Oxen are in my bed!
 Many, many oxen!"